 Google Nest- The Google Nest Cam Outdoor comes with a magnetic mount that makes it easy to install that can be hooked onto just about any surface on the outside of your house.
 This camera is technically wireless, but it doesn’t mean you don’t have to connect it to your internet router with an Ethernet cable.
 Read more

-The video surveillance systems market was valued at USD 45.5 billion in 2020, and it is expected to grow at a CAGR of 10.4% from 2020 to 2025 to reach USD 74.6 billion by 2025.
-Increasing concerns about public safety and security, growing adoption of IP cameras, and rising demand for wireless and spy cameras are the factors driving the growth of the video surveillance market.
-However, a violation of privacy is a major restraint.
-Rising government and stakeholder funding for evolving smart cities and employing city surveillance solutions, growing demand for VSaaS services, ongoing technological advancements in Big Data, IoT, and cloud-based services, and rising trends of artificial intelligence and deep learning for video surveillance systems will provide opportunities to players in the best video surveillance systems market during the forecast period.
+Growing worries about public safety and refuge, rising acceptance of IP cameras, and increasing mandate for wireless and spy cameras are the aspects driving the growth of the video surveillance market.
+However, a damage of privacy is a main limitation.
+Increasing government and stakeholder backing for developing smart cities and using city surveillance solutions, rising demand for VSaaS services, continuing technological progressions in Big Data, IoT, and cloud-based services, and increasing trends of artificial intelligence and deep learning will offer opportunities to players in the video surveillance systems market during the forecast period.
 The requirement for high-capacity storage systems and higher bandwidth will pose a challenge to video surveillance market players.

 Video analytics enhance video surveillance systems by performing the tasks of real-time event detection, post-event analysis, and extraction of statistical data while saving manpower costs and increasing the effectiveness of the surveillance system operation.
-Developments related to technological advancements like AI and deep learning have increased the need for launching new and innovative products to tackle the security crisis at every level.
-AI and deep learning are being adopted in various end-use applications such as crowd management, retail management, and license plate recognition, thus providing opportunities for the video surveillance systems market.
+Expansions connected to technological progressions such as AI and deep learning have augmented the need for introducing new and innovative products to tackle the security disaster at every level.
+AI and deep learning are being accepted in numerous end-use applications such as crowd management, retail management, and license plate recognition, thus providing opportunities for the video surveillance systems market.

-FLIR Systems, Panasonic, Pelco, VIVOTEK, and NEC have been recognized as the dynamic differentiators in the video surveillance systems market.
+FLIR Systems, Panasonic, Pelco, VIVOTEK, and NEC have been recognized as the dynamic differentiators in the best video surveillance systems market.
 These companies have a significant network of channel partners and resellers to increase the deployment of their solutions across a multitude of verticals.
-The dynamic vendors have been consistently generating positive revenue growth in the best Video surveillance systems market and their market position has heightened by their organic and inorganic ventures.
+The dynamic vendors have been consistently generating positive revenue growth and their market position has heightened by their organic and inorganic ventures.

-Eagle Eye Networks, Arlo Technologies, and Google Nest have been recognized as innovators in the video surveillance systems market.
-These companies offer innovative solutions for video surveillance systems.
+Eagle Eye Networks, Arlo Technologies, and Google Nest have been recognized as innovators in the video surveillance market.
+These companies offer innovative solutions for the video surveillance systems.
 They also have a strong breadth and depth of product offerings.
-The innovators have been at the forefront in deploying their solutions for niche and custom software requirements of the clients.
+The innovators have been at the top in implementing their solutions for niche and custom software needs of the clients.